Popular fashion store in York city centre shuts suddenly

 "The works are expected to take nine months to complete with a new retail store on the ground floor and basement being offered on completion of the works and Mansley will operate the upper floors as a serviced apartment/aparthotel."

-The Press attempted to contact bosses at The Vintage Store for comment on any future plans they may have in York.
+The Press contacted bosses at The Vintage Store for comment on any future plans they may have in York.

+Speaking shortly after The Vintage Store opened in York, Kane Blythe, business partner, said: “We want people to have the confidence to express themselves through clothes.

+“The younger generations have grown up with technology and social media, which makes them feel too shy to dress outside the box.

 Comments: Our rules